 9. Tell Mom She Is Pooping During Pushing

 Many moms-to-be are very nervous about passing stool during pushing.
 The truth of the matter is that if there is any stool in the colon as the baby is moving through the birth canal, good pushing efforts will move the baby down and the baby's head will cause any stool that is in the way to be passed.
 So "pooping" is actually a good sign.
 Either way you do not need to point it out to mom's.
 They have already had to let go of all modesty and expose their privates to strangers.
 Last thing you want to do is embarrass them by pointing out something that they have no control over.

 10. Ask the Doctor to Put In an Extra Stitch For You

 Really stop and think about this one...
 It is so wrong for so many reasons.
 Not only is it embarrassing for both you and mom, but it is also insulting.
 This is embarrassing and insulting to mom's who have just worked so hard to deliver your prescious cargo.
 It implys that she is too loose for you, or that you consider her vagina ruined by the birth of your child.
 Have faith in women's amazing design and ability to heal.. .please keep that comment to yourself!
-Also, you may not have thought about this either; it is quite embarrassing for you as well because it implies that you are too small for a norman vagina.
-One of the best responses I have ever heard about to this rude request by dad was: "Sure why don't you show me what you have so I know how small I need to make it."
+Also, you may not have thought about this either; it is quite embarrassing for you as well because it implies that you are too small for a normal vagina.
+One of the best responses, by a Doctor, that I have ever heard to this rude request by dad was: "Sure why don't you show me what you have so I know how small I need to make it."